HemalathaRamanujam2022/us_accidents_analysis/README.md

 ## <ins>Project setup</ins>

-Go to the setup folder.
+Go to the [Setup](setup/README.md) folder.
 Follow the instructions under "ReadMe" section on that page.

 > **Terraform**